heiniglab/symatrial/README.md

 GSEA is performed on [eQTS/pQTS rankings](https://github.com/heiniglab/symatrial/tree/master/scripts/PRS_trans_analyses/QTS_enrich.R) and [trans QTL analysis](https://github.com/heiniglab/symatrial/tree/master/scripts/PRS_trans_analyses/transQTLs.R) is carried out for the pruned AF SNPs with a subset of genes.

 A [power analysis](https://github.com/heiniglab/symatrial/tree/master/scripts/PRS_trans_analyses/eqtl_power_calc_final.pdf) was used to estimate the number of genes to consider in our analysis.

+# LICENSE

+QTL approaches in human tissue for limited sample sizes Copyright (C) 2020  Ines Assum and Matthias Heinig

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.